 There are pieces of equipment anyone can eat; like Mermaid equipment (except for the Head), Harpy Legs, Hovering Cloud, and Appetite Engine.

 The Death Corgi is an example of this.
 It will wander around eating every item in sight, leaving behind "Leftover Scraps" on each square.
 The Leftover Scraps are edible (for a paltry 5 EN each), but strangely enough, they're still left behind even if the item in question wasn't edible to begin with.

 Pirohiko.
-Aside from having brown hair and eyes instead of respectively blue and red, is undeniably a flat-out expy of Kamina.
-With his fiery and optimistic persona, his mentoring of a younger seemingly fail filled guy as his successor, he can be considered Kamina reincarnated as a Super Hero Otaku!.
-And further, being motivated by feelings of failure and weakness.
+Aside from having brown hair and eyes instead of respectively blue and red, he is undeniably a flat-out expy of Kamina.
+With his fiery and optimistic persona, not to mention his mentoring of a younger seemingly fail-filled guy as his successor, he can be considered Kamina reincarnated as a Super Hero Otaku!.
+And furthermore, being motivated by feelings of failure and weakness.

 Pirohiko: Those tits are fake!
 You got the equipment made for men dangling between your legs!
 Tripod Ranger!